 Our Naturopathetic Nutritional Therapist, Marissa, shares her top tips for the picnic season…

 The weather is hot and the clouds are few: it’s picnic season!
-London parks are filled with people enjoying themselves and eating on a blanket, with (maybe!) a glass of Champagne or two.
+Parks are filled with people enjoying themselves and eating on a blanket.

 I often hear of clients feeling stressed about picnics, and then regretting not eating enough (especially if they are also drinking alcohol).
 This can sometimes lead to binging in private later on, or feeling poorly, weak or too drunk for the rest of the day.